bocaletto-luca/Mapping-Midi-NameNote-Dictionary/README.md

-# Mapping-Midi-NameNote-Dictionary
+# Mapping Midi Name to Note Dictionary

-# Author: Bocaletto Luca Aka Elektronoide
+## Author: Bocaletto Luca Aka Elektronoide

-This is the mapping for the conversion of the Midi signal received in the name of the note, it contains the dictionaries in English, Italian and English+Italian
+This repository provides a mapping for converting Midi signals into note names.
+It includes dictionaries in English, Italian, and a combination of English and Italian.

+## Introduzione

-Questa è la mappatura per la conversione del segnale Midi ricevuto a nome della nota, contiene i dizionari in lingua Inglese, Italiano e Inglese+Italiano
+Questo repository fornisce una mappatura per la conversione dei segnali Midi in nomi delle note.
+Include dizionari in inglese, italiano e una combinazione di inglese e italiano.